sachabruttin/CosmosDbExplorer/index.md

 ![Account Settings](/assets/connection_editor.PNG)

-### Create/Read/Update/Delete for every DocumentDB resources
+### Create/Read/Update/Delete for every Cosmos DB resources

 Manage all your resources from the application.